Skip to main content

-Auto Clock Speed Banner Logo Rust Crates Version Downloads
+Auto Clock Speed Banner Logo

-ACS Upstream - autoclockspeed.org - Our crates.io - ACS GitHub Org
+ACS Upstream - autoclockspeed.org - Our crates.io - ACS Github Org #

 A utility to check stats about your CPU, and auto regulate clock speeds to help with either performance or battery life.
-This proram is designed for Linux and Intel laptops, although it should theoretically work on AMD systems and sometimes desktops as well.
+This program is designed for Linux and Intel laptops, although it should theoretically work on AMD systems and sometimes desktops as well.
 If you encounter any issues or bugs, please refer to the wiki to see if there is a solution.

-Goals
+Goals #

 • First and foremost, this is a project to learn about Rust and Linux